 Free of cost SSL certificates give easy access to sites that want to make a shift from HTTP to HTTPs websites.
 Self-signed certificates don’t require any certification authority , as the issuer mostly signs them.

 The level of encryption of a free SSL certificate is similar to a paid one, so there is no glitch in security as far as the free option is concerned.
-Most blogs/start-ups opt for the free version to protect their website.
+Just like free domain name registration, most blogs/start-ups opt for the free version to protect their website.

 C. Paid SSL vs Free SSL Certificate Features